Ayik Umar Said: Exile and installation in France

 In 1965, when Sukarno was deposed, Umar Said left the country and took up residence in China, spending seven years in the framework of the International Organization of Journalists.
 During this period, Umar Said became director of the office of the PWAA secretariat.
 In 1966, he participated in the Tricontinental Conference in Havana and met on this occasion Fidel Castro.

 He endured difficulties during the Cultural Revolution and left, arriving in France as a political refugee in 1973.
 At the time, he had opened a bookstore, The Phoenix (Le Phoenix), specializing on China.
 Thanks to his networks of solidarity, Umar Said was then offered a position at the Mutual Aid Society of the French Ministry of Agriculture and Food Supply (SMAR; Société de secours Mutuels du personnel du ministère de l'Agriculture et du Ravitaillement).
 During this period, important meetings were held for him with Cimade, the Comité catholique contre la faim et pour le développement, Amnesty International, the French Socialist Party and other political non-governmental organizations like France land of asylum (France terre d'asile) or, later, the Danielle Mitterrand Foundation – France Liberties by (Fondation Danielle-Mitterrand – France Libertés).

 In or after 1978 he was reunited with his wife and children there.
 It was after his arrival in France that he assumed the name André Aumars.

 Cooperative restaurant Indonesia

 In 1982, after the liberation of political prisoners from Buru Island and other prisons, Umar resigned from the French Ministry of Agriculture and began to prepare the creation of the cooperative Scop Fraternity, founded by four representatives of the Indonesian political refugee community and four French nationals.
-The cooperative took the form of the restaurant Indonesia, which was officially founded in 14 December 1982.
+The cooperative took the form of the restaurant Indonesia, which was officially founded on 14 December 1982.